WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Alice receives her 0.03 bitcoin, and the remaining change 0.07 bitcoin is assigned to another address in your wallet.
 Since Alice knows the details of the transaction, she knows that the 0.07 bitcoin at that address belongs to you.

-This creates a situation where, when you spend these 0.07 bitcoin to an address, Alice knows that you are involved in this transaction, and she could potentially use that information against you.
+When you later spend these 0.07 bitcoin to an address, Alice knows that you are involved in this transaction, and she could potentially use that information against you.

 ### Mix with JoinMarket.
 In [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) as a `market taker` you can specify exactly what denomination of equal value outputs are generated in the CoinJoin.